helium/gateway-rs/README.md

 name such as `GW_LOG_LEVEL`.

-The settings are loaded first from the `settings.toml` file, and then from environment variables and any duplicates are overriden in the order.
+The settings are loaded first from the `settings.toml` file, and then from environment variables and any duplicates are overridden in the order.
 Therefore, please note that if you have a setting in both locations, the environment variable will override the settings in the other two locations.